link-society/kubirds-website/content/docs/dockerized-supervision/web/notify.md

 >
 > The `image` and `env` properties serves the same purpose as for the Unit resource.
 >
-> The container environment is automatically populated with the variables `UNIT_STATE` and `UNIT_OUTPUT`, respectively the Unit exit code and its stdout.
+> The container environment is automatically populated with the variable `UNIT_STATE` (the Unit's last exit code).

 For the complete `Reactor` schema, [see this page](/docs/concepts/reactor/schema).